jameskim1031/mybots/README.md

 In the figure above, I wasn't able to finish the tree for the far right "Two Arms" because of space, however, the same logic follows for the left and right arm.
 This tree repeats each time a new spine is added.
 Throughout the generation, a global variable **self.currentPartCount** keeps track of how many parts are created.
 Generation stops as soon as **self.currentPartCount** reaches **self.totalPartNum**.

+### Mutation

+Now that we know how the robot is initially generated, we will look into how the robot is mutates throughout generations.